cjk508/BT-Software-Challenge/README.md

 Software Challenge for BT Assessment Centre

-This program is written in Python using the sys and regex libraries provided as standard with Python 2.7.
+This program is written in Python using the sys and regex libraries provided as standard with Python.

 There are 2 files, the program "employmentTree.py" and a test file "testDoc.txt" which is a slightly modified version of the original data

-It is executed using the standard method.
-For Unix it is the following:
+It is executed using the standard method, for Unix it is the following:

 ```
 python "employmentTree.py" *input text file* *First Employee Name* *Second Employee Name*